a-nikolaev/jump/README.md

 # Functional Jump

-This is an example implementation of a simple pure functional language with a new control flow mechanism, which can be called **functional jump**.
+This is an example implementation of a simple pure ML-like functional language with a **non-standard control flow mechanism**, which we can call **functional jump** for now.

-It is a new generalized control flow mechanism for implementing both iteration and branching.
+It is a simple generalized control flow mechanism for implementing both iteration and branching.
 Roughly speaking, it tries to unify the following concepts:

   - **pattern matching**
   - **ad-hoc exception introduction and handling**
   - **goto** (yay! the considered-harmful one!)
+  - related to continuations

 ## Example